Jarthianur/TestPlusPlus/README.md

 This testing framework serves the capability of parallelizing tests, using OpenMP.
 It may reduce test durations massively.
 Nevertheless this feature should be used carefully.
 That means tests, running in parallel, *must* be completely independent from each other.
-But this fact may also be used to test components threadsafety.
+But this fact may also be used to test components' threadsafety.
 Also consider, spawning threads has some overhead.
 Thus there is no point in running just a few, anyway fast, tests in parallel.
 Of course, when executed in parallel, a test suites total time is the max time of all threads.